-Fruit thinning for homeowners is one of the most difficult jobs to do when producing tree fruit.
-With all the expense and hard work that has gone into producing a healthy productive tree, the last thing homeowners want to hear is that they should knock the majority of the young fruit on the ground.
-However there are a couple of important reasons why fruit crops should be thinned.
+Fruit thinning is one of the most difficult jobs for homeowners to do when producing tree fruit.
+After all, you've put a lot of expense and hard work into into producing a healthy, productive tree.
+The last thing you probably want to hear is that you should knock most of the young fruit onto the ground.
+However, there are important reasons for thinning fruit crops.

 - The most important reason to thin fruit is to increase fruit size.

-- Another significant reason is over bearing that often leads to a heavy crop in one year and almost no crop in the second year.
+- Another significant reason is to prevent overbearing.
+When there is a heavy crop in one year, there may be almost no crop in the second year.

-- A third reason to thin fruit is to reduce limb breakage that occurs when too much fruit is left and the fruit begins to size.
+- A third reason to thin fruit is to reduce limb breakage.
+If too much fruit is left, its weight may break the tree's limbus when the fruit begins to size.

-Because thinning balances the amount of fruit left on trees with the leaf surface that provides the energy to grow and ripen fruit.
-Leaving too much fruit on a tree creates a burden for the tree and takes energy from other processes occurring at the time of fruit development.
+Thinning balances the amount of fruit left on trees with the leaf surface that provides the energy to grow and ripen fruit.
+Leaving too much fruit on a tree creates a burden for the tree.
+It takes energy from other processes that occur during the period of fruit development.

 One of those processes is fruit bud development for the coming crop.
-When too much fruit is left on a tree, fruit bud production for next year will be limited, causing the tree to have a light crop next year.
-Also, when too many fruit are left on a tree the competition between fruit for scarce nutrients will limit the size of each individual fruit.
+When too much fruit is left on a tree, fruit bud production will be limited.
+The result is a light crop the following year.
+Also, when too many fruit are left on a tree, the competition among fruit for scarce nutrients will limit the size of each fruit.

-Learning how much fruit to thin off your tree will take some practice.
+Learning how much fruit to remove will take some practice.

-Each fruit type will require a little different method.
+Each fruit type requires a slightly different method.

 Apples and pears

-Thinning by homeowners is typically done by hand.
+Homeowners typically thin by hand.
 Be careful not to break off the spurs while thinning.
 Spurs will produce flowers and fruit for many years if not broken during thinning and harvesting.

-When working with apricots, peaches, nectarines, and plums you will notice fruit is borne mostly on one year wood and does not come off a spur.
+On apricots, peaches, nectarines and plums, you will notice that fruit is borne mostly on one-year-old wood rather than on spurs.

-Plums will be borne on both one year wood and small spur like structures.
-When thinning these trees try to space young fruit along the branches as singles with about six to eight inches between fruit.
-Young fruit should be thinned off trees within 30 days of the end of bloom.
+Plums are borne on both one-year-old wood and on small spurlike structures.
+When thinning these trees, try to leave about 6 to 8 inches between young fruit on the branch.
+Young fruit should be thinned within 30 days of the end of bloom.

-Some peach growers use sticks or lengths of plastic pipe to knock branches to speed up thinning.
-If you have just a few trees I would recommend staying with hand thinning.
+Some peach growers use sticks or plastic pipe to knock branches and speed up thinning.
+If you have just a few trees, I recommend staying with hand thinning.
 It will be more accurate at leaving the proper amount of fruit per branch.

-As the fruit matures and branches begin to bow from the weight you may need to take more fruit off each limb to protect your tree from limb breakage, especially when the tree is young.
-If you do not want to thin more fruit from the tree limbs you may need to use poles or props to hold up the limbs.
+As the fruit matures and branches begin to bow from the weight, you may need to take more fruit off each limb.
+This will protect your tree from limb breakage, especially when the tree is young.
+If you do not want to thin more fruit, you may need to use poles or props to hold up the limbs.

-It is my feeling that a good pruning job helps to maintain a healthy tree by removing wood that contributes to over fruiting.
+A good pruning job helps to maintain a healthy tree.
+Pruning removes wood that contributes to overfruiting.
 Pruning is the first stage of fruit thinning.
-Without proper pruning fruit thinning is not a feasible practice.
+Without proper pruning, fruit thinning is not a feasible practice.